nguyenbahung94/AppShowArticles/README.md

 <ul>Each Item have name ,content and 2 two picture.</ul>

 # Development setup
-First off, you require the latest Android Studio 3.0 (or newer) to be able to build the app.
+<ul>First off, you require the latest Android Studio 3.0 (or newer) to be able to build the app.</ul>

 # Installation
 <ul>Right now I don't publish my app in the app store.So just clone repository and open it in Android Studio.For there,you can easily load a build of the app into your android device.</ul>